medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 Configuration is validated when Sentinel starts.
 Issues with the configuration will be show in the Sentinel logs.

 Errors occurring during the client-side transition will be recorded in the browser's console.
-This is were problems with processing the repalce forms will be logged.
+This is where problems with processing reports from the replace forms will be logged.

-Errors occuring during the server-side transition will be recorded in the Sentinel logs and on the contat doc for the original user.
+Errors occurring during the server-side transition will be recorded in the Sentinel logs and on the contact doc for the original user.
 So, if the client-side transition marks the original user for replacement, but Sentinel fails to create the new user, the failure will be recorded on the original contact doc in the `errors` array.